-Theory and practice of the dynamics of personal counseling.
+CSP 780.
+Introduction to Counseling for Spiritual Directors.
+3 credits.
+SU Theory and practice of the dynamics of personal counseling.
 Analysis of the likenesses and differences between spiritual direction, spiritual counseling, pastoral counseling, and counseling.
 Helping methods based on Scripture and personality sciences.
 Practical acquisition of facilitating behaviors of understanding and listening.

 CSP 781.
 Pre-Practicum In Spiritual Direction And Directed Retreats.
 3 credits.
+SU

-SU Preparation for work in spiritual direction and in giving directed retreats.
-Students must be receiving spiritual direction themselves for at least two years and also have made at least one eight-day
+Preparation for work in spiritual direction and in giving directed retreats.
+Students must be receiving spiritual direction themselves for at least two years and also have made at least one eight-day directed retreat.
+P: CSP courses including CSP 773; CSP 780 or equiv.; and prior consent of Coordinator of Practica; P or CO: CSP 776.

 CSP 782.
 Post-Practicum In Spiritual Direction And Directed Retreats.
 3-4 credits.
+SU

-SU Follows a year of receiving supervision in offering spiritual direction and giving directed retreats.
+Follows a year of receiving supervision in offering spiritual direction and giving directed retreats.
 A deepening of knowledge and skills needed to offer spiritual direction and directed retreats.
-P: CSP
+P: CSP 781 and consent of Coordinator of Practica.